JasperFx/jasper/docs/guide/in-memory-bus.md

             .DurablyPersistedLocally();
     }).StartAsync();
 ```
-<sup><a href='https://github.com/JasperFx/alba/blob/master/src/Samples/DocumentationSamples/MessagingConfigurationExamples.cs#L127-L140' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_localdurabletransportapp' title='Start of snippet'>anchor</a></sup>
+<sup><a href='https://github.com/JasperFx/alba/blob/master/src/Samples/DocumentationSamples/MessagingConfigurationExamples.cs#L124-L137' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_localdurabletransportapp' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-See <[linkto:documentation/durability]> for more information.
+See [Persistent Messaging](http://localhost:5050/guide/persistence/) for more information.

 ## Scheduling Local Execution

 The "scheduled execution" feature can be used with local execution within the same application.
-See <[linkto:documentation/integration/scheduled]> for more information.
-Use the `ICommandBus.Schedule()` methods like this:
+See [Scheduled Messages](/guide/scheduled) for more information.
+Use the `ICommandBus.ScheduleAsync()` methods like this:

 <!-- snippet: sample_schedule_job_locally -->
 <a id='snippet-sample_schedule_job_locally'></a>